 The Port of the Islands Community Improvement District (CID) routinely monitors for contaminants in your drinking water according to Federal and State laws, rules, and regulations.
-Except where indicated otherwise, this report is based on the results of our monitoring for the period of January 1 to December 31, 2015.
+Except where indicated otherwise, this report is based on the results of our monitoring for the period of January 1 to December 31, 2016.
 The state allows us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
 Some of our data, though representative, are more than one year old.
-We are pleased to report that our drinking water meets all federal and state requirements.